LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/weather-data/AccuWeather.md

 #### 2b: Find the location key within the result:

 The following JSON (abbreviated for clarity) represents an excerpt from the response.
-The location key is the value of the "key" attribute:
+The location key is the value of the "key" attribute below:

 ```
 {